kotliluk/rachel/README.md

 The last mentioned section is the upper one.

-In the Project tab, we can import or export the whole project by JSON files.
-The exported file contains all stored relations, all expressions and selected null values support.
+We can **Load** or **Save** the whole project using .rachel files.
+The saved file contains all editable relations, all expressions and selected null values support.

+We can load prepared sample projects by **Samples** button.

-In the Settings tab, we can set:
+In the **Settings**, we can set:

 - Null values support - allowed/forbidden - it determinates whether the application supports
 null values in relations and expressions
 - CSV separator - semicolon/comma - used value separator in downloaded CSV files
 - Theme - light/dark - theme of the application

-The About button navigates to the application GitHub.
+The **About** button navigates to the application GitHub.

-### Shortcuts

-In the relation section, we can use:
-- Ctrl+Enter = load the edited relation
-- Ctrl+Shift+A = add new relation
-- Ctrl+Shift+D = delete the edited expression
-- Ctrl+Arrows = navigation in the edit table

-In the expression section, we can use:
-- Ctrl+Enter = evaluate the edited expression
-- Ctrl+Shift+A = add new expression
-- Ctrl+Shift+D = delete the edited expression

 ### Tips

-You can use standard C-style one-line comments in expressions (rest of the line after //).
+You can use standard C-style one-line comments in expressions (rest of the line after '//').

+You can use Ctrl+Enter in the relation table to load the current relation.
+In the expression textarea, you can use Ctrl-Enter to evaluate current expression.

-All tabulators in the application are replaced by 4 spaces.
-In case you are editing the files outside Rachel, we commend to use spaces as well to ensure expected indenting.
+All tabulators loaded into the application in files are replaced by 4 spaces.
+In case you are editing the files outside Rachel, we recommend to use spaces as well to ensure expected indenting.
+Also, do not insert text with tabulators by Ctrl+V.

 ## Relational algebra